Spotlight on ...

 Highly-Structured Support for the Application Process

-In the process of applying to health professions schools, students are assigned an advisor from Brandeis' Board of Premedical Advisors.
-All students are interviewed by the Board, and a composite letter of recommendation is prepared for each applicant.
+In the process of applying to health professions schools, students work closely with the Post-Bac Program Advisor.
+All students are interviewed by the Board of Pre-Medical Advisors, and a composite letter of recommendation is prepared for each applicant.
 In addition, workshops are offered throughout the year on the application process, personal essay writing, and interviewing.

 Composite Letter of Recommendation

 Each post-baccalaureate premedical student receives a composite letter of recommendation, in which a summary is written regarding his/her candidacy to health professions schools.
-All faculty recommendations are included and sent to the schools that the student designates.
+All individual recommendations are included and the complete packet is sent to the schools that the student designates.
 Many health professions schools prefer composite letters of recommendation to individual letters.